-What’s new, however, is that you can now write code which runs at those edge nodes, which allows fine-grained control over how the page is presented to the end user based on their location, or using any logic you care to specify.
+What’s new, however, is that you can now write code that runs at those edge nodes, which allows fine-grained control over how the page is presented to the end-user based on their location, or using any logic you care to specify.

 It’s worth noting that other platforms, like AWS, already launched something like this in July 2017.
 The concept of making changes at the edge isn’t completely new, but AWS uses a different approach and technology stack.

 Cloudflare’s solution is based on the Service Worker API (as opposed to Node.js), which might look like a more future-proof approach.

 Service workers are the current framework of choice for progressive web apps (PWAs), managing structured markup, and playing with new/emerging formats as Google (and the wider web) moves from favouring traditional websites to embracing more app-like experiences.
 That makes it a good skill set to learn, to use, and potentially to recycle existing code and solutions from elsewhere in your ecosystem.

 That PWAs look likely to be the next (arguably, the current) big thing means that service workers aren’t going anywhere anytime soon, but Node.js might just be the current flavour of the month.

 Cloudflare provides a sandbox for you to test and visualise changes on any website, though it’s unclear whether this is part of their launch marketing or something which will be around for the long-term (or a component of the editor/deployment system itself).